 Q: Does my professor know that I am getting a tutor?

 A: No, instructors are not informed of tutoring requests/assignments unless you ask us to inform the professor.
 Learning Services attempts to maintain the privacy of all tutees unless the tutee gives us permission to discuss his or her tutoring.
 However, there are certain situations where Learning Services does have to report tutoring activities for the academic well being of the tutee (i.e. with administrators, advisers, and athletic coaches).

 Q: What do I do if I have issues with my tutor or if things just aren’t working out?

 A: Contact Kristin and let her know your concerns.
 She can try to contact your tutor to resolve the situation, or she can attempt to assign you to a new tutor if one is available.

 Q: What are Peer Tutoring Evaluations, and when do I have to do this?

-A: All students who are assigned a peer tutor during a semester MUST complete a Peer Tutoring Evaluation at the end of that semester, even if the student does not meet with his or her assigned tutor.
-These evaluations will be distributed via e-mail as a link to an online survey, typically sent out to students about four weeks before the end of each semester.
-Feedback on the evaluations will be kept anonymous when they are reported.
-Failure to complete an evaluation for each tutor assigned will cause a student to be placed on Tutoring Probation for a semester.
+A: All students who are assigned a peer tutor during a semester must complete a Peer Tutoring Evaluation for each assigned tutor at the end of that semester, even if the student does not meet with his or her assigned tutor.
+These evaluations will be distributed via email as a link to an online survey, typically sent out to students about four weeks before the end of each semester.
+Feedback on the evaluations will be kept anonymous; you provide your name with the evaluations only to ensure completion.
+Failure to complete an evaluation for each tutor assigned will cause a student to be placed on Tutoring Probation for the following semester.

 Q: What is Tutoring Probation?